kanchan1427/daily-blogs/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 14-Feb-2022**
---Understanding the concept of budibase app </h3>
+## Understanding the concept of budibase app
 I am currently working on budibase.
 Today i was reading the concept of apps that how they are created in Budibase.
 I haven’t done anything extra on budibase except reading the documentation and understanding the concept of built- in apps in budibase

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 15-Feb-2022**
---Working on Job portal app in budibase</h3>
+## Working on Job portal app in budibase
 if you want to access a budibase app without login, you will need to make some "Public" screens, and browse directly to the URL for those screens.

 You will also need to make sure that your public screens are only accessing tables/queries that have "Public" access.
 Beware that this will mean that all data in those tables will be public (if "Read" is set to Public).